 In order to come to the US as a visiting scholar, foreign applicants will need a J-1 visa.
 Columbia University is able to provide visiting scholars with a DS 2019 form, a document that is to be presented to the US Consulate authorities, must submit the following documents:

 - Application for J-1 Visa Certificate - this application will be provided once the visitor is accepted by the Department for Visiting Scholar designation.

 - Acknowledgment of understanding and promise to comply with Medical Insurance Coverage Requirements for J-1 Exchange Visitors.

 - If the person requesting J-1 status has been in the US in the past two years, or is currently in the US, a copy of all previously issued DS-2019 forms.

 Funding documents showing the minimum amount per month as set by the Provost's Office each year.
-For the 2011-2012 year, the J-1 holder must show at least $2,400/month for the J-1 and $800/month for an accompanying spouse plus $400/month for each accompanying child.
+The J-1 holder must show at least $2,800/month for the J-1 and $1,000/month for an accompanying spouse plus $500/month for each accompanying child.
 These amounts are expected to increase each year.
 All documentation should be submitted in English and should be less than three months old.

 - Photocopy of passport identification page

 - Copy of the CV